Abraham Pais: Higher education

 Pais successfully passed the examination for his master's degree on April 22, 1940.
 On May 7 the Dutch minister of education appointed Rosenfeld to succeed Uhlenbeck at the University of Utrecht.
 On May 8 Pais wrote to Rosenfeld at Liège to ask if he might continue his studies under him if his appointment came through, and again on May 9 to congratulate him on his appointment.
 On May 10, 1940, the Germans invaded the Netherlands, Belgium, and Luxembourg, disrupting the mail between Utrecht and Liège for months.

 After mail service was restored, Pais again wrote to Rosenfeld in Liège.
-In the meantime Pais had been appointed as Rosenfeld's assistant — Kees van Lier, who had been Uhlenbeck's assistant and was to continue as such under Rosenfeld, had committed suicide following the German invasion.
-Rosenfeld approved of his appointment and arrived at Utrecht in September 1940 and Pais began working on his doctoral dissertation.
+In the meantime Pais had been appointed as Rosenfeld's assistant replacing Kees van Lier, who had been Uhlenbeck's assistant and was to continue as such under Rosenfeld.
+Van Lier had been drafted into the Dutch army, but after the Dutch surrender and a failed attempt to escape to England he had committed suicide together with his pregnant wife and his parents.
+Rosenfeld approved of Pais' appointment and arrived at Utrecht in September 1940 and Pais began working on his doctoral dissertation.

 Rosenfeld proposed that for his thesis Pais should formulate Rosenfeld and Møller's meson theory in terms of the five-dimensional space known as projective relativity theory, and then to use this theory to calculate the probability for the disintegration of deuterons when irradiated by energetic photons.
 Pais set to work studying projective relativity, meson theories, and nuclear physics related to the deuteron.

 In November 1940 the German authorities issued a decree banning Jews from all civil service positions, including academic posts.
 Pais therefore lost his assistant professorship, though Rosenfeld secretly arranged for his successor to unofficially share the responsibilities and salary of the position with Pais.
 Professor Leonard Ornstein, however, lost his directorship of and access to the laboratory and died a broken man on May 20, 1941.
 A subsequent German decree ordered that doctorate degrees could not be issued to Jews after June 14, 1941.
 Pais worked feverishly to complete his dissertation and meet other requirements for his doctorate.
 He obtained his doctoral degree in theoretical physics on June 9, just five days before the deadline.
 His was the last Ph.D. issued to a Dutch Jew until after the war.